 The term tusi itself does not have a specific meaning in standard Spanish; it is an everyday term used in the drug trade and among users.
 The composition of Tucibi can vary greatly, making it a potentially unpredictable and dangerous substance, as it may include a variety of other high-risk substances such as cathinones, opioids, and benzodiazepines.

-Is Pink Cocaine Addictive?
+Is pink cocaine Addictive?

 The risk of addiction to pink cocaine is high.
 As with many synthetic drugs, it can cause psychological and physical dependence.
 Users might feel an overwhelming urge to keep using tuci for its euphoric effects due to its MDMA content, spiked with speed, which puts the user on alert at the same time.
 Over time, users can build a tolerance, needing more of the drug to get the same high, which escalates the addiction risk.

-The Unpredictable Nature of Pink Cocaine’s Effects
+The Unpredictable Nature of pink cocaine’s Effects

 Due to it’s composition and being a custom mixed drug, the effects are unpredictable and can vary significantly.
 Depending on the dosage, the effects can range from: